-‘The Walking Dead’: Norman Reedus Says Battle Scenes In Season 7B Are ‘Epic’ – Rick Grimes, Daryl Dixon Can Never Fully Prepare For War With Negan [Spoilers]
+‘The Walking Dead’: Norman Reedus Says Battle Scenes In Season 7B Are ‘Epic’: Rick Grimes, Daryl Dixon Can Never Fully Prepare For War With Negan [Spoilers]

 On the last episode of The Walking Dead, Daryl Dixon finally reunited with Rick Grimes and some of the other characters.
 It was an incredibly moving moment, especially when Rick and Daryl hugged.
 Moving forward, they will be planning war against Negan and the Saviors.
 However, they know that their small group will not be enough.
 They need more people and will try to recruit The Kingdom and Hilltop Colony.

 However, it will take more than a compelling speech to convince Ezekiel (Khary Payton) and Gregory (Xander Berkeley) to join the fight.
 Both leaders will be hesitant when TWD returns.
-Ezekiel doesn’t want bloodshed and Gregory is only concerned about saving himself.
+Ezekiel doesn’t want bloodshed, and Gregory is only concerned about saving himself.
 In fact, a sneak peek photo released by AMC shows that Gregory isn’t looking at Rick when they meet.
 Instead, he is addressing Maggie (Lauren Cohan).
 This also hints that fans might see Maggie replacing Gregory as leader of the Hilltop Colony soon, just like in Robert Kirkman’s comic books.

 In The Walking Dead Season 7B, will the battle scenes be as intense as in the comic books?
 Norman Reedus spoke to ComicBook.com and teased that the scenes will be “epic.”